Unboxed-Software/solana-course/content/program-architecture.md

 }
 ```

-You could assign a `bool` to each one - taking up 1 byte each.
-OR you could make a status_flag variable and cut it down, effectively turning each bit into a bool.
+To optimize this, you could have a single field as a `u8`.
+Then you can use bitwise operations to look at each bit and determine if it's "toggled on" or not.

 ```rust
 const IS_FROZEN_FLAG: u8 = 1 << 0;